alx-sch/IRC_server/README.md

 ### Sending the File

-⚠️ Note: Tools such as `nc` or `telnet` won’t trigger a real DCC transfer since they do not implement CTCP (Client-To-Client Protocol used by IRC clients).
-Only real IRC clients do (e.g. HexChat).
+*Note: Tools such as `nc` or `telnet` won’t trigger a real DCC transfer since they do not implement CTCP (Client-To-Client Protocol used by IRC clients).
+Only real IRC clients do (e.g. HexChat).*

 #### Using the `/dcc` Command